Why is it prescribed?

 Montelukast is indicated for the relief of symptoms of seasonal allergic rhinitis in patients 15 years old or older.
 Montelukast should be considered when other treatments are not effective or not tolerated

-Products that have this ingredient include •Singulair® chewable tablets •Apo-Montelukast tablets •Sandoz Montelukast oral granules •Singulair® oral tablets •Singulair® oral granules •Jamp-Montelukast tablets •PMS-Montelukast tablets •PMS-Montelukast chewable tablets •Montelukast chewable tablets •Auro-Montelukast tablets •Mint-Montelukast tablets •Riva-Montelukast tablets •MAR-montelukast tablets •Montelukast tablets •Sandoz Montelukast tablets •Sandoz Montelukast chewable tablets •Teva-Montelukast tablets •Teva-Montelukast chewable tablets •ACH-montelukast tablets •Sanis-Montelukast tablets •Sivem-Montelukast tablets •
+Products that have this ingredient include •Singulair® chewable tablets •Apo-Montelukast tablets •Sandoz Montelukast oral granules •Singulair® oral tablets •Singulair® oral granules •Jamp-Montelukast tablets •PMS-Montelukast tablets •PMS-Montelukast chewable tablets •Montelukast chewable tablets •Auro-Montelukast tablets •Mint-Montelukast tablets •Taro-Montelukast tablets •MAR-montelukast tablets •Montelukast tablets •Sandoz Montelukast tablets •Sandoz Montelukast chewable tablets •Teva-Montelukast tablets •Teva-Montelukast chewable tablets •ACH-montelukast tablets •Sanis-Montelukast tablets •Sivem-Montelukast tablets •

 Along with its needed effects, montelukast may cause some unwanted or undesirable effects.
 Generally, montelukast is well tolerated and many people will not experience unwanted effects.
 The frequency and severity of these effects is dependant on many factors including dose, duration of therapy and individual susceptibility.
 Possible unwanted effects include: